CloudCannon/documentation/_drafts/syncer-overhaul-and-improved-filename-support.md

 type: major
 ---

 This release improves file syncing, bringing increased reliability and error reporting.
-Files without extensions and mixed case filenames are now fully supported.
+Extensionless and mixed case filenames are now fully supported.
 A number of smaller fixes and features are also included.

 **Features:**